Lynsay/MacOS-Automator-Presentation-Converter/README.md

 This converter only works for .ppt, .pptx, and .key files.
 It has been tested with PowerPoint version 16.51 (365 Subscription) and Keynote version 11.1 (7031.0.102) on MacOS Catalina version 10.15.7.
 Your mileage may vary.

 ## 📖 References
-The following post from <a href=https://stackoverflow.com/users/10853463/red-menace">red_menace</a> on Stack Overflow was particularly useful for separating parts of the file path <a href="https://stackoverflow.com/a/63804087">https://stackoverflow.com/a/63804087</a>.
+The following post from <a href="https://stackoverflow.com/users/10853463/red-menace">red_menace</a> on Stack Overflow was particularly useful for separating parts of the file path- <a href="https://stackoverflow.com/a/63804087">https://stackoverflow.com/a/63804087</a>.